 ProgramFilesDir (32 bit)

 ProgramFilesDir and ProgramFilesDir (x86) (64 bit)

 From now onwards, all programs will be installed on the new path.
 But be aware that some app operations may not work properly because of this path change.
-More over than that, default apps function won’t work with programs installed on other drives.
+Moreover than that, default apps function won’t work with programs installed on other drives.
 For instance, you have two office apps on the system out of which, one is installed on C drive and the second one is on D drive.
-You can open a doc file with first app only (by double clicking).
-If you want to open it with second program, follow these steps.
+You can open a doc file with the first app only (by double-clicking).
+If you want to open it with the second program, follow these steps.

 - Open the said program first

 - Find your file from File > Open to open

 Windows 10 users can change the path easily.